Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

 * WARN or CRIT if aggregated memory usage exceeds the configured thresholds.
 * WARN or CRIT if aggregated CPU usage exceeds the configured thresholds (requires two consecutive runs).
 * WARN or CRIT if the oldest matching process age exceeds the configured thresholds.
+* The fork rate never changes the state.
+It is reported and graphed, because what counts as too many processes per second depends entirely on what the host does.
 * `--always-ok` suppresses all alerts and always returns OK.